Note on New Configuration Format

 .env

-files for persistent configuration.
-There are three locations for these files:
+files.Gemini CLI uses JSON settings files for persistent configuration.
+There are four locations for these files:

 (where ~